Anomalous dissipation and lack of selection in the Obukhov-Corrsin theory of scalar turbulence: Introduction

-The positive result in the subcritical Obukhov-Corrsin regime (recall item~(1) above) can be proven along the lines of~\cite{ConstantinETiti} (regularizing the equation and showing the convergence of the commutator which results from a decomposition analogue to the formal rewriting of the nonlinear term in~\eqref{e:intro:testing}) and has been done in~\cite{emil_notes,Gautam}.
-On the other hand, very little progress has been made in rigorous analytical terms since the original formulation from 1949-1951 for the statements in the supercritical Obukhov-Corrsin regime (recall item~(2) above).
-In~\cite{procaccia2} the criticality relations~\eqref{e:intro:yaglom} have been interpreted as a consequence of the fractal geometry of the level sets of the passive scalar.
-In~\cite{Gautam} the authors address the endpoint case $\alpha<1$ and~$\beta=0$ (that is, $L^\infty$ bounds for the passive scalar), providing criteria for anomalous dissipation and constructing an explicit example of a bounded passive scalar for which such criteria are satisfied and anomalous dissipation is present.
-We stress however that there is a major gap in difficulty between showing boundedness for the passive scalar, and some fractional regularity uniformly in diffusivity (as in \eqref{bound_main_OC} below).
+We stress that there is a major gap in difficulty between showing boundedness for the passive scalar, and some fractional regularity uniformly in diffusivity (as in \eqref{bound_main_OC} below).
 Indeed, the advection equation~\eqref{e:intro:advection} and the advection-diffusion equation~\eqref{e:intro:advdiff} are easily seen to propagate boundedness of the initial datum since the velocity field is divergence-free.
 On the other hand, the advection equation~\eqref{e:intro:advection} is known not to propagate any fractional regularity of the initial datum~\cite{ACM-loss}, not even for velocity fields with Sobolev regularity of order one (and therefore in the DiPerna-Lions class~\cite{DPL89}).
 The fractional regularity of the passive scalar is a major difficulty, especially when requiring uniform-in-diffusivity bounds.
 This has been left fully open in~\cite{Gautam} (see in particular~\cite[Question~5.1]{Gautam}).

 In this paper we provide several rigorous results within the supercritical Obukhov-Corrsin regime.
-Our first result constructs, for any chosen regularity in the supercritical regime, a velocity field exhibiting anomalous dissipation, under the required regularity bounds on the passive scalar uniformly in diffusivity:
+Our first result constructs, for any chosen regularity in the supercritical regime, a velocity field and an initial datum exhibiting anomalous dissipation, under the required regularity bounds on the passive scalar uniformly in diffusivity:

 \begin{maintheorem}[Anomalous dissipation in the Obukhov-Corrsin theory] Let $p \in [2,\infty]$, $p^\circ \in [2,4]$, $\alpha\in [0,1]$, and $\beta \in [0,\sfrac{1}{2}]$ be such that